CUBRID/cubrid-manual/en/ha.rst

 **ha_copy_log_max_archives**

 **ha_copy_log_max_archives** is a parameter used to configure the maximum number of keeping replication log files.
 The default is 1.
-Replicated log files which are not applied to the current database are not deleted.
+However, even if the number of replication log files exceeds the specified number of replication log files, they are not deleted if they are not applied to the database.

 To prevent wasting needless disk space, it is recommended to keep this value as 1, the default.

-.. below contents are wrong until the behavior of replication rebuilding script is changed; for sure, if you rebuilds it in manual, you can use the replicated logs.

-    If :ref:`rebuilding-replication` is needed by using the slave node or the replica node as a source, a newly added replication log files during rebuilding a replication should not be deleted by specifying **ha_copy_log_max_archives**.
-Therefore, the value of **ha_copy_log_max_archives** should be specified moderately largely.
-Except for this case, we recommend you to keep this value as the default value, 1, to prevent wasting disk space

 **ha_apply_max_mem_size**